 In the UK a time of garish Xmas advertising, starting earlier and earlier each year.
 In Poland still a traditional time of waiting for the Saviour's Birth.
 Some fasting, less than during Lent, some people will be getting up extremely early and going to 6 o’clock Mass every morning (roraty) in the run-up to Christ's Mass.

-Christmas Eve (Tuesday 24 December) is the big event, rather than the First Day of Christmas, which falls on a Tuesday in 2013.
+Christmas Eve (Thursday 24 December) is the big event, rather than the First Day of Christmas, which falls on a Friday in 2013.
 Although not officially a public holiday, expect many people to want to take the day off, especially women who traditionally will be getting the wigilia ('vigil') feast prepared.
 The 12-course, meat-free meal begins with the symbolic breaking and sharing of the host (opłatek), which you may find your self sharing with your office staff just before you break up for Christmas (analogous to the Easter egg, see 'Easter' above).
 Highlight of the wigilia meal is the carp, usually bought live a few days before hand, kept in the bath, then killed, filleted and shallow fried.
-And wash back the carp and herring with vodka -bo ryba lubi pływać (because fish likes to swim).
-Christmas Day and Boxing Day (Wednesday and Thursday 25 and 26 December) are both days off work.
+And wash back the carp and herring with vodka – bo ryba lubi pływać (because fish likes to swim).
+Boxing Day falls on a Saturday this year.

 Not a public holiday.
 Celebrated increasingly in the western style, a post-1989 novelty being large, alcohol-fuelled gatherings in public spaces where champagne is drunk and the next day the TV announces how many tonnes of broken glass has been swept from market squares in Kraków, Poznań, Warsaw, Gdańsk etc. This is Poland's fireworks night, putting Guy Fawkes to shame.
-January 1st 2014 falls on a Wednesday, so a day off to recover in the middle of the working week.
+The first day of 2016 falls on a Friday, so a long weekend to sleep it off.